JeffSackmann/tennis_slam_pointbypoint/README.md

 There are two files for each tournament. "-matches.csv" contain metadata for all the matches included from the tournament, and '-points.csv' contains all the available data for each point.

-Unfortunately, much of the most useful data isn't available for every tournament.
-(For instance, there is no first/second serve indicator for many events, and rally length isn't included after the first few.)
-Much of the metadata isn't available for the last few years of tournaments, and some point-level data (such as winner type) isn't represented the same way throughout the whole dataset.
+Unfortunately, much of the most useful data isn't available for every tournament, such as serve speed, first/second serve indicators, and rally length.
+In some cases, very similar data (such as rally length) does not appear in the same column for every event.
+On the bright side, there's more data now than a few years ago, with additions such as distance run, serve depth, and return depth.

-[Update, Feb 2017: Rally length came back with the 2016 French.
-Also new in 2016 was the gradual introduction of distance run stats.]

-Still, there's a lot that can be done with this[2], especially since point-by-point tennis data is not readily available.
+For even more detailed data, including non-slam matches but not including *all* slam matches, see my Match Charting Project[2].

 I'll try to keep this updated after each tournament, but I can't make any promises as to punctuality.

+# 'Missing' events

-Note: This data is not available for the Australian Open or French Open beginning in 2018.
-Some similar data is available for those tournaments, but is more limited.
+This data is not available for the Australian Open or French Open beginning in 2018.
+Some similar data was published for those tournaments, but is more limited.
 I've compiled the available data from the 2020 AO into a similar format, and may at some point do the same with other 'missing' events.

+# Doubles

+I've added 2020 Australian Open men's, women's, and mixed doubles, with the same limitations as the 2020 AO singles mentioned above.
+To accommodate doubles, I've added several columns to the 'matches' files for doubles events, such that 'partner1' is the partner of 'player1', and so on.
+I don't have equivalent doubles data for most of the other slams with singles data included here, but I do have a bit, and I hope to clean that up and include it in the future.

 # License